 A. Unless otherwise negotiated, the FS shall follow the standard emergency procedures at 36 CFR § 800.12 or as specified in any other applicable program alternative.
-Should an emergency situation occur which represents an imminent threat to public health or safety, or creates a hazardous condition, the FS shall respond to the emergency or hazardous condition and immediately notify the SHPO/THPO, Tribes, and the ACHP of the emergency situation and the measures the FS has taken to respond to the emergency situation.
+Should an emergency situation occur which represents an imminent threat to public health or safety, or creates a hazardous condition, the FS shall respond to the emergency or hazardous condition and immediately notify the SHPO/THPO, Tribes, and the ACHP of the emergency situation.
 Should the SHPO/THPO, Tribes, or the ACHP desire to provide technical assistance to the FS, they shall submit comments within seven (7) calendar days from notification, if the nature of the emergency or hazardous condition allows for such coordination.